 Net Lease

 A net lease, on the other hand, requires the tenant to pay a fixed sum for base rent (sometimes called minimum rent), plus a share of certain expenses relating to the property.
-There are four types of net leases – single, double, triple, and absolute.
+There are four major types of net leases – single, double, triple, and absolute.